ArchiveBox/ArchiveBox/README.md

 <details>
 <summary><i>Expand to learn more about the layout of Archivebox's data on-disk...</i></summary><br/>

-Data folders can be created anywhere (`~/archivebox` or `$PWD/data` as seen in our examples), and you can create as many data folders as you want to hold different collections.
+Data folders can be created anywhere (`~/archivebox/data` or `$PWD/data` as seen in our examples), and you can create as many data folders as you want to hold different collections.
 All <code>archivebox</code> CLI commands are designed to be run from inside an ArchiveBox data folder, starting with <code>archivebox init</code> to initialize a new collection inside an empty directory.

-<pre lang="bash"><code style="white-space: pre-line">mkdir ~/archivebox && cd ~/archivebox   # just an example, can be anywhere
+<pre lang="bash"><code style="white-space: pre-line">mkdir -p ~/archivebox/data && cd ~/archivebox/data   # just an example, can be anywhere
 archivebox init</code></pre>

 The on-disk layout is optimized to be easy to browse by hand and durable long-term.
-The main index is a standard <code>index.sqlite3</code> database in the root of the data folder (it can also be <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Publishing-Your-Archive#2-export-and-host-it-as-static-html">exported as static JSON/HTML</a>), and the archive snapshots are organized by date-added timestamp in the <code>./archive/</code> subfolder.
+The main index is a standard <code>index.sqlite3</code> database in the root of the data folder (it can also be <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Publishing-Your-Archive#2-export-and-host-it-as-static-html">exported as static JSON/HTML</a>), and the archive snapshots are organized by date-added timestamp in the <code>data/archive/</code> subfolder.

 <img src="https://user-images.githubusercontent.com/511499/117453293-c7b91600-af12-11eb-8a3f-aa48b0f9da3c.png" width="400px" align="right" style="float: right"/>

-<pre lang="bash"><code style="white-space: pre-line">/data/
+<pre lang="bash"><code style="white-space: pre-line">data/
     index.sqlite3
     ArchiveBox.conf
     archive/